After a wobbly day, major indexes end mixed on Wall Street

 Wall Street is also gauging how the recovery's slowdown will impact the Fed's policies that have helped support the market and economy.
 The central bank will release a policy statement on Wednesday, which will be closely watched for any signals on how it will eventually reduce its bond purchases that have helped keep interest rates low.

+Health care stocks led the gainers Tuesday.
+Johnson & Johnson rose 0.4% after reporting that a booster of its one-shot coronavirus vaccine provides a stronger immune response months after people receive a first dose.

+Technology companies, which led the broad sell-off Monday, regained some ground.
+Chipmaker Advanced Micro Devices rose 1.6%.

-Several companies are making solid gains after giving investors encouraging financial updates.
-Ride-hailing company Uber jumped 12.1% after telling investors that it could post an adjusted profit this quarter.
-Equipment rental supplier Herc Holdings rose 6.4% following a solid long-term growth forecast.
+Several companies made solid gains after giving investors encouraging financial updates.
+Ride-hailing company Uber jumped 11.5% after telling investors that it could post an adjusted profit this quarter.
+Equipment rental supplier Herc Holdings rose 6.7% following a solid long-term growth forecast.

 Supply chain problems, which have been hurting a broad range of industries, weighed on several companies.
-Homebuilder Lennar was flat after home deliveries for the third quarter fell short of analysts' forecasts because of supply chain problems.
+Homebuilder Lennar fell 0.5% after home deliveries for the third quarter fell short of analysts' forecasts because of supply chain problems.

 Universal Music jumped 35.7% in its debut on Amsterdam's stock exchange.